XIRZC/XIRZC.github.io/_pages/about.md

 If you have any questions to communicate with me(linux, ocr, textvqa, textcaps, etc.), just feel free for contacting me by left-side email address.

-Good luck to my future research life : )
+> Good luck to my future research life : )
-{: .notice}